Jean-BaptisteBouvier/Spacecraft-Resilience/README.md

 # Spacecraft Resilience to Partial Loss of Control Authority over a Thruster

-This project gathers the MATLAB codes used in the paper "Resilient Trajectory Tracking to Partial Loss of Control Authority over Actuators with Actuation Delay" by Jean-Baptiste Bouvier, Himmat Panag, Robyn Woollands and Melkior Ornik.
+This project gathers the MATLAB codes used in the paper ["Resilient Trajectory Tracking to Partial Loss of Control Authority over Actuators with Actuation Delay"](https://arc.aiaa.org/doi/abs/10.2514/1.G007652) by Jean-Baptiste Bouvier, Himmat Panag, Robyn Woollands and Melkior Ornik.
-This work is not published yet, but it is available on [ArXiv](https://arxiv.org/abs/2303.12877).
+This work is published in the [Journal of Guidance, Control, and Dynamics](https://arc.aiaa.org/doi/abs/10.2514/1.G007652) and is also available on [ArXiv](https://arxiv.org/abs/2303.12877).

 The fuel-optimal trajectory used as reference trajectory is designed with the convex optimization method described in ["Autonomous optimal trajectory planning for orbital rendezvous, satellite inspection, and final approach based on convex optimization"](https://link.springer.com/article/10.1007/s40295-021-00260-5) from Nicholas Ortolano, see reference below.
 The convex optimization code used here was written by Himmat Panag.